rakus/quick_change_directory/README.md

 ### Details on Expression

 The expression is case-sensitive.
-Use `qc -i ...` to switch to case-insensitive matching.
+With the option  `-i`  or the environment variable `QC_NO_CASE`, qc can be switch to non case-sensitive search.

 Every parameter, that does not end with a `/` gets a `*` appended before it is joined with the next word with a `/`.